planetarium/NineChronicles.Headless/README.md

   --confirmations <Int32>                                  The number of required confirmations to recognize a block.
 0 by default.
 (Default: 0)
   --strict-rendering                                       Flag to turn on validating action renderer.
   --dev                                                    Flag to turn on the dev mode.  false by default.
   --dev.block-interval <Int32>                             The time interval between blocks.
-It's unit is seconds.
+It's unit is milliseconds.
 Works only when dev mode is on.
-10 (s) by default.
-(Default: 10)
+10000 (ms) by default.
+(Default: 10000)
   --dev.reorg-interval <Int32>                             The size of reorg interval.
 Works only when dev mode is on.
 0 by default.
 (Default: 0)
   -h, --help                                               Show help message --version                                                Show version